hwipl/blog/drafts/firewall_with_nftables_and_ansible/README.md

 #### Groups

-The site-specific configuration of the firewall on Node 2 and 3 in Site 1 and 2 is defined as follows in the in the file `site1/group_vars/nftables_hosts` and `site2/group_vars/nftables_hosts`:
+The site-specific configuration of the firewall on Node 2 and 3 in Site 1 and 2 is defined as follows in the files `site1/group_vars/nftables_hosts` and `site2/group_vars/nftables_hosts`:

 ```yaml